 COLLEGE OF COMPUTING AND DIGITAL MEDIA

-• CDM enrolled 2,512 undergraduate and 2,139 graduate students for Fall quarter of the 2015-2016 academic year.
-It includes one of the largest graduate computing schools in the nation.
+• CDM enrolled 2,979 undergraduate and 1,812 graduate students for Fall quarter of the 2018-2019 academic year.

 • CDM awards the largest number of master's degrees earned in the field of computing and information sciences in Illinois.

 • CDM is a recognized national leader in computer network security and information assurance education, according to the National Security Agency and the U.S. Department of Homeland Security.
 DePaul is certified as a National Center of Academic Excellence in Information Assurance Education by the two agencies.